jjoonnaasss/BP2019Garmin/README.md

 Install Node.js 10 and npm.

-Install jshint:
+Install the modules and JSHint:

+    npm install
     npm install -g jshint

-Copy files from git_hooks/ to .git/hooks, mark as executable if needed.
+Copy files from git_hooks/ to .git/hooks, mark them as executable.